GENI-NSF/geni-tools/README-omni.txt

  - Omni code has been refactored for maintainability and extensability.
 Calls to clearinghouses are in chhandler.py, and to AM API functions are in amhandler.py.
-In the process, input checking and output formatting has been further standardized.
+In the process, input checking and output formatting has been further standardized. (ticket #163)
  - AM API v3+ Omni methods all return the full code/value/output struct for use by scripts
  - Omni checks v3 return structs, looking for missing slivers, slivers